gazebosim/gz-physics/tutorials/05_plugin_loading.md

 ## Prerequisites

 In the previous tutorial \ref installation "Installation", you have installed the Ignition Physics corresponding to the desired Ignition release.
-Note that the recommended Ignition release is Dome.

 ## Write a simple loader

 Please create a folder for the loader first: